sibalzer/impfbot/README.en.md

 The following steps must be performed for everyone who wants to receive messages.

 2. write to https://t.me/userinfobot and copy "Id"-number into `config.ini` (separated with `,`)
 3. ⚠ You have to start a conversation with your own bot before!
-(URL is in the Botfather message, press start there). ⚠
+(URL is in the Botfather message, press /start there). ⚠
 4. validate that everything works: Double click on `test_telegram.bat`

 ### 🛠️ config.ini parameters